Download a FREE E-Book with 20 Easy Weeknight Dinners

 Step 3: Simmer and Combine

-Then, reduce the heat to medium-low and allow the sauce to simmer for 5 minutes.
-Next, pour in the arrowroot starch and water slurry to thicken the sauce.
+Then, reduce the heat to medium-low and allow the sauce to simmer for 15 minutes as it thickens.
 Finally, roll the cooked meatballs in the sauce to coat and garnish with cilantro.

 chicken tikka recipe on a plate with cauliflower rice